-Marriage is a legal relationship.
-A court case (lawsuit) must be filed to end a marriage.
-If you choose to represent yourself (pro se) in your divorce, you should be aware that you will be required to follow the same rules that are required in cases filed by persons represented by attorneys.
+If you choose to represent yourself (pro se) in your case, you should be aware that you will be required to follow the same rules that are required in cases filed by persons represented by attorneys.
 The judge assigned to your case is not necessarily required to grant what you request in a form.
 If you do not like the outcome of your case, you may not be able to change it.
 If you have any questions or concerns about your case, you should consult with an attorney.